-Three Months Ended March 31,
+Three Months Ende

-(\$ in millions) 2021 2020
+(\$ in millions) 2021 : 2020

-Net income (loss) \$ (33.9) \$ (5.9)
+Net income (loss) \$ (33.9) \$ (5

-Income tax expense (benefit) 49.7 (0.4)
+Income tax expense (benefit) 49.7 (0

-Interest expense, net 6.5 24.5
+Interest expense, net 6.5 24

-Loss on debt extinguishment 5.9 2.2
+Loss on debt extinguishment 5.9 2

-Depreciation 3.9 1.9
+Depreciation 3.9 1

-Amortization of acquired technology 6.7 5.6
+Amortization of acquired technology 6.7 5

-Amortization of other acquired intangibles 4.8 4.6
+Amortization of other acquired intangibles 4.8 4

-EBITDA 43.6 32.6
+EBITDA 43.6 32

-Other (income) expense, net ^(a) (0.2) (0.1)
+Other (income) expense, net ^(a) (0.2) (0

-Impact of fair value adjustments to acquired unearned revenue ^(b) 0.6 1.4
+Impact of fair value adjustments to acquired unearned revenue ^(b) 0.6 1

-Equity-based compensation expense 18.1 11.3
+Equity-based compensation expense 18.1 11

-Restructuring and transaction related expenses (excluding depreciation) ^(c) 3.2 2.9
+Restructuring and transaction related expenses (excluding depreciation) ^(c) 3.2 2

-Integration costs and acquisition-related expenses ^(d) 3.4 3.0
+Integration costs and acquisition-related expenses ^(d) 3.4 3

-Adjusted EBITDA \$ 68.8 \$ 51.0
+Adjusted EBITDA \$ 68.8 \$ 5

+(a) (b)
-(a) Primarily represents revaluations on tax receivable agreement liability and foreign exchange remeasurement gains and losses.

-(b) Represents the impact of fair value adjustments to acquired unearned revenue relating to services billed by an acquired company, including Pre-Acquisition ZI, prior to our acquisition of that company.
+- (c) (d) - Primarily represents revaluations on tax receivable agreement liability and foreign exchange remeasurement gains and losses.
+Represents the impact of fair value adjustments to acquired unearned revenue relating to services billed by an acquired company, including Pre-Acquisition ZI, prior to our acquisition of that company.
 These adjustments represent the difference between the revenue recognized based on management's estimate of fair value of acquired unearned revenue and the receipts billed prior to the acquisition less revenue recognized prior to the acquisition.

-(c) Represents costs directly associated with acquisition or disposal activities, including employee severance and termination benefits, contract termination fees and penalties, and other exit or disposal costs.
-For the three months ended March 31, 2021, this expense related primarily to impairment charges related to the Company's anticipated Waltham office relocation.
-For the three months ended March 31, 2020, this expense related primarily to professional fees for the preparation for an initial public offering.

-(d) Represents costs directly associated with integration activities for acquisitions and acquisition-related compensation, which includes transaction bonuses and retention awards.
-For the three months ended March 31, 2021, this expense related primarily to cash vesting payments from the acquisition of Pre-Acquisition ZI.
-For the three months ended March 31, 2020, this expense related primarily to cash vesting payments from the acquisition ZI.
+Represents costs directly associated with acquisition of tiposoal activities, including employee severance and termination benefits, contract termination fees and penalities, and other exit or disposal accivities, including employee severance and termination benefits, contract termination fees and penalities, and other exit or disposal activities, including employee severance and termination benefits, contract termination fees and penalities, and other exit or disposal activities for acquisition of the company's anticipated Walham office relocation.
+For the three months ended March 31, 2020, this expense related primarily to impairment charges related to the Company's anticipated Walham office relocation.
+For the three months ended March 31, 2020, this expense related primarily to gravities for acquisition or a initial public offering.
+Represents costs directly associated with integration activities for acquisition-related compensation, which includes transaction bonuses and retention awards.
+For the three months ended March 31, 2020, this expense related primarily to cash vesting payments from the acquisition of Pre-Acquisition ZI.
 This expense is included in cost of service, sales and marketing expense, research and development expense, and general and administrative expense as follows:

-Three Three Months Ended March
+Three Three Months Ended March 31

-(\$ in millions) 20)21 2 2020
+(\$ in millions) 20 21 2020

 Cost of service \$ 0.5 \$ 0.1

 Sales and marketing 0.6 1.0

 Research and development 1.8 1.6

 General and administrative 0.5 0.2

 Total integration costs and acquisition-related compensation \$ 3.4 \$ 3.0